-Excellent Rating......Purple
+Excellent Rating Purple

-Very Good Rating.....Blue
+Very Good Rating Blue

-Good Rating.....Red
+Good Rating Red

 Rosettes will be awarded for Grand Champion and Reserve Champion.
 These ribbons will be attached only by the superintendent(s).
-Class 46.
-Plaster Casting, Commercial Mold
+Section 2.
+All exhibits will receive a ribbon and the judges shall award 1st, 2nd and 3rd premium according to the merits of the articles, and no premium shall be awarded to an unworthy exhibit, nor to those incorrectly entered.